pdffillerdocker/anemometer-backend/README.md

 Image create by launch on ECS or FARGATE container via scheduler

+The RDS instance must have 2 tags Anemometer=true and Env=value from ENV_NAMES_LIST

 ### Environment Variables

 |Name | Description                                                                                                                                                       | Default value  |